WEIRD Audits? Research Trends, Linguistic and Geographical Disparities in the Algorithm Audits of Online Platforms -- A Systematic Literature Review: Introduction

+\textbf{RQ2:}\textit{ What has been the focus of the previous algorithm audits in terms of (RQ2a) geography, (RQ2b) language, (RQ2c) group-based attributes?}

+\textbf{RQ3:} \textit{What is the geographic distribution of the institutions where algorithm audit studies have been conducted?}

+This systematic literature review \textbf{focuses on audits of public-facing (online) platforms and their algorithms}, such as those used by social media, search engines, and e-commerce sites.
+The choice to limit our focus to the audits of such platforms is directly related to our explicit interest in \textbf{linguistic and geographical disparities}.
+Algorithmic systems on online platforms are different from more specialized systems, such as facial recognition systems used by law enforcement, that are not available to the general public and are often used locally.
+Public facing algorithmic systems are used globally, and are universally, regardless of the researchers' location, accessible for (closed-source) algorithm audits.
+Thus, they are not only a highly relevant target for audits, but any skews in the geographic and/or linguistic focus of auditing literature focusing on such systems can not be explained by the imbalances in the researchers' access to them across geographies.

-To this end, in this paper we conduct a systematic literature review of algorithm audits and, first, building on \cite{bandy_problematic_2021}, update the review to catch up with the rapidly developing field, reviewing 128 research papers.
-We establish that the imbalances in the field identified by \cite{bandy_problematic_2021} with regard to the problems and domains examined by the authors are still present and, in some cases, have become even more pronounced.
-Second, we provide empirical evidence that the field of algorithm auditing is disproportionately focused on the contexts of liberal democracies in Western Europe and North America as well as on English-language data.
-Third, we identify that audits that focus on group-based attributes in some way (e.g., gender- or race-based discrimination) are focused on a limited number of these attributes and operationalize them in simplified ways such as treating gender and race as binary categories.
-Finally, we establish that the authors of auditing studies most often are affiliated with academic institutions in the US or a small set of European countries, though this skew only partially aligns with the observed skew in the geographic focus of auditing research.
+This paper makes several \textbf{contributions}. \textbf{First,} we reaffirm that the imbalances identified by \cite{bandy_problematic_2021} concerning the problems and domains examined in algorithm audits are still present and, in some cases, have become even more pronounced. \textbf{Second,} we provide empirical evidence showing that the field is disproportionately focused on the contexts of liberal democracies in Western Europe and North America, with an emphasis on English-language data. \textbf{Third,} we reveal that audits focusing on group-based attributes (e.g., gender or race) tend to concentrate on a limited set of these attributes and often operationalize them in overly simplistic ways, such as treating gender and race as binary categories. \textbf{Finally, }we establish that the authors of these auditing studies are predominantly affiliated with academic institutions in the US or a small number of European countries, a skew that only partially aligns with the observed geographical focus of the research.